 Educating leaders (and everyone else) and facilitating new connections among smart cities stakeholders are what Smart Cities Silicon Valley (held in the Bangalore of the West!) is all about.
 The more businesses, policymakers and communities can communicate and coordinate as cities become smarter, the greater the benefits (environmental, social and economic) will be.

-Antenna will be at Smart Cities Silicon Valley!
+Antenna Group will be at Smart Cities Silicon Valley!
 Are you planning on going?
 Schedule a chat with us!